primefaces/primefaces/docs/10_0_0/core/contentsecuritypolicy.md

 ## Custom Policy
 We cannot know every Javascript usage on every PrimeFaces website.
-You may have custom code in your application that you need to allow other CSP directives such as `unsafe-inline` or whitelist a website such as `https://www.google-analytics.com`.
+You may have custom code in your application that you need to allow other CSP directives such as `unsafe-inline` or allowlist a website such as `https://www.google-analytics.com`.
 By using the `primefaces.CSP_POLICY` context parameter you can override the default policy.
 NOTE: If you use anything custom the `script-src` must be the last thing in CSP_POLICY because we add the NONCE on the end of this policy.